-Jack has been a full time mountain resident for over 30 years.
-Retired from the motion picture production industry, Jack now spends his time as a local volunteer: Past president of Mountain Meals on Wheels, Rim of the World Historical Society, and the Arrowhead Lake Association.
+Jack has been a full-time mountain resident for over 40 years.
+Retired from the motion picture production industry, Jack now spends his time as a local volunteer: President of Rim Special Athletes and Mountain Meals on Wheels, past resident of Rim of the World Historical Society, and the Arrowhead Lake Association.
 Jack is the director of the Adaptive Sports Center and a ski instructor at Snow Valley Mountain Resort, primarily working with disabled individuals and training other ski instructors in adaptive techniques.
 Jack has several advanced certificates from the Professional Ski Instructors of America, including Adaptive Resort Trainer.
-For over five years, Jack has been invited to teach at the Disabled American Veterans Winter Sports Clinic, which is the largest event of its kind in the world that provides winter activates to our Veterans.
+For over five years, Jack’s been invited to teach at the Disabled American Veterans Winter Sports Clinic, which is the largest event of its kind in the world that provides winter activates to our Veterans.
 In the summer he can be seen with our local special athletes on and around Lake Arrowhead.

 You can contact Jack at: Jack@RimSpecialAthletes.org